horriblename/mathcha/README.md

 Other interesting stuff I might try in the future:
 - reactive-programming styled rendering
 - autocomplete
+- using parsing libraries for a declarative approach
 - go-specific memory optimizations
 - rendering on other, non-TUI platforms (WASM!)